How to use the Google Analytics Query Explorer to export data

 What is a dimension in Google Analytics?

 Dimensions are qualitative values that describe the data or metrics you're retrieving for your website, such as date, source/medium, or user types.
-For example, if you made a request for users for the past 7 days and applied the date dimensions your results would look like this:
+For example, if you made a request for users for the past 7 days and applied the date dimension your results would look like this:

 - In the Dimensions field, select one or more metrics